Skip advert

 It’s not entirely perfect, though.
 The gearlever is a little awkward and its sensitivity makes it hard to find neutral, while some of the plastic bits by the windows aren’t up to the quality of the rest of the interior.
 Really, though, these are minor gripes with what is otherwise an opulent cabin.

 Standard features include high-tech LED headlights, a fixed glass roof, electric heated seats front and rear, air suspension, adaptive cruise control, wireless phone charging, a surround-view camera and all-wheel steering.
-Some of the extra kit fitted to HSE models include upgraded headlights, bigger wheels, ventilated seats, a head-up display and park assist.
+Some of the extra kit fitted to HSE models include upgraded headlights, bigger wheels, ventilated seats, a head-up display and a Meridian surround sound system.

-Above that are the Autobiography, First Edition and SV specifications.
+Above that are the Autobiography and SV specifications.
 You can customise the car to your heart’s content, and even call upon the services of Land Rover’s bespoke department if you so wish.

 Road and wind noise is well suppressed, although the largest 22-inch alloy wheels can allow some thumps into the interior - even if the air suspension does a good job of keeping things comfortable.